guyellis/learning-node/ANSWERS.md

     A utility like this can automate the monitoring of countless URIs.
   * How can you check both http and https sites?
     * `require('http')` and `require('https')`
+  * Are anonymous functions better than named ones?
+    * Named functions make it easier to notice or find your function in the call-stack.

 2. Replace `http` with `request`
   * How does this differ from the file in module-01?